Background Check Duration: What to Expect

 You’ve jumped through plenty of hoops — the application and the interview — and now the hiring manager wants one more thing: a background check.
 If you’re new to the world of job-seeking, you may not have come across this before now.
 Don’t let it spook you.

-If you want to know more about background checks, you’ve come to the right place.
+If you want to know more about pre-employment screening and background checks, you’ve come to the right place.
 In the following guide, we’ll cover what a background check is, why it matters to both you and the employer, and exactly how long it takes for a background check to come back.

 What is a background check?